Children who are experiencing moderate to severe behavioural and social/emotional difficulties may require support in Play Therapy.

-- Express their feelings
+- Understand and express their feelings

 - Communicate problems to others

-- Develop new ways of behaving
+- Develop new ways of behaving and interacting

 In play therapy, the child uses play to share and talk about how they are feeling.
 They are able to work out issues and learn new skills to help them cope.
 The Play Therapist helps guide the child through this learning process, and works with the family and other caregivers throughout.